Throughout Beck's Song Reader, Beck sprinkled fragments and melodies and titles to make the whole collection feel more complete and authentic.

-One of the melodies is called "Zoological Garden," a short piano instrumental (I'm unclear if it's a fragment or complete) "sure to sooth the savage beast."
+One of the melodies is called "Zoological Garden," a short piano instrumental (I'm unclear if it is a fragment or complete) "sure to sooth the savage beast."

-That said, the artwork comes from an 1877 sheet music/song called "Zoological Garden," which you can see above and can be found here
+That all noted, the artwork does comes from an 1877 sheet music/song called "Zoological Garden," which you can see above and can be found here

 .
 The art is borrowed, but the melody is Beck & Edwin's own.